 The City of Greater Dandenong Anti-Poverty Strategy 2022–25 has been developed in response to, and with, community.
 Greater Dandenong City Council established a consortium made up of agencies working with people in poverty to guide the consultation process and connect Council with people experiencing poverty.
 The consortium, non-government organisations, volunteers and over 120 people with lived experience of poverty contributed to the development of the Strategy.
 If we work together to influence and create the conditions for people to move out of poverty, we all benefit.
 Council believes that we are all a part of the solution.

 Local support organisations

-Council has put together a list of agencies that may be able to provide emergency food relief.
+Council has put together a list of agencies that may be able to provide emergency food relief and material aid.
 Please note that hours of service may change without notice.
 Please contact the agency to confirm services available.

 - Afri-Aus Care - Closed 23 December - 9 January.
 Telephone: 0433 526 553

 - Cornerstone - Closed 20 December - 1 February.
 Telephone: 0481 186 323

 - Friends of Refugees - Taking Emergency Calls Centre closed 23 December - 3 January.
 Telephone: 0415 566 348

 - Kindness Community - Christmas Day meal 2pm - Hemmings Park Dandenong - Email: firstname.lastname@example.org

 - Dandenong South East Community Links - Closed 23 December - 3 January.
 Telephone: 9791 8344